SafiX/icomoon-scraper/README.md

 #### Used internally for JFrog use

-a POC that became useful
+a POC that became useful, since icomoon does not provide any api.

 This will -
 1. log into icomoon